More than 1,200 sexual assault survivors helped since 2023.

 Many young adults who experience sexual violence also experienced it as minors.
 According to the CDC, a female child who experiences sexual abuse has a 2-13 times increased risk of becoming a victim of a sexual assault later in life.
 Individuals who are victimized sexually as minors face double the risk of being in a non-sexual abusive relationship as an adult.

-Rights and Options After Experiencing Sexual Assault
+Rights and Options After Experiencing College Campus Sexual Assault

 If you have been the victim of a sexual assault, there are different options available.
 We understand that each individual’s experience and needs are unique and below you’ll find some of the different options available.